TUDelft-MUDE/2024-files/content/GA_2_8/Report_solution.md

 # GA 2.8 Report: [Ice Ice Baby](https://www.youtube.com/watch?v=rog8ou-ZepE)

 *[CEGM1000 MUDE](http://mude.citg.tudelft.nl/).*

+_Questions 3 and 4 are the most important for this assignment.
+They are weighted roughly 2-3 times more than the others._

 ## Questions

 **Questions 1: Describe the probability associated with winning the Ice Classic when purchasing a single ticket.
 Describe the range of values possible and illustrate your description using values reported in a Markdown table.**